grigortodorov/rag-best-practices/README.md

 **Practical, educational guidance for building Retrieval-Augmented Generation (RAG) systems that stay grounded, measurable, and production-safe.**

-This repo collects clear principles, tradeoffs, and patterns—chunking, hybrid retrieval, evaluation, citations, multimodal/PDF pitfalls, MCP tool-backed search, and common anti-patterns.
+This repo collects clear principles, tradeoffs, and patterns—chunking, hybrid retrieval, evaluation, citations, multimodal/PDF pitfalls, MCP tool-backed search, computer-use agents alongside RAG, and common anti-patterns.
 Content is honest and hands-on: **no fabricated metrics, stars, downloads, dependents, or vendor eligibility claims**.

 Use it as a design-review companion, an onboarding reading path, or a checklist source when shipping RAG features.